 Uninstall plugins.
-Pass an instance to remove a specific plugin, a type object to remove all plugins that match that type, a string to remove all plugins with a matching name attribute or True to remove all plugins.
-Return the list of removed plugins.
+Pass an instance to remove a specific plugin.
+Pass a type object to remove all plugins that match that type.
+Subclasses are not removed.
+Pass a string to remove all plugins with a matching name attribute.
+Pass True to remove all plugins.
+The list of affected plugins is returned.